Tag Archives: Jennifer Jason Leigh

 The Hateful 8 (2015), Samuel L. Jackson

-I wasn’t as excited as anticipated after I first saw the first teaser trailer of Quentin Tarantino’s The Hateful Eight, however I’m thinking that my lacklustre enthusiasm may have had more to do with the film’s genre than anything else.
+I think that my initial lacklustre enthusiasm after seeing the first teaser trailer for Quentin Tarantino’s ninth film, The Hateful Eight likely had more to do with the film’s genre than anything else.

-Admittedly, the western will probably never be my first choice in movie genre but I have absolutely zero regrets post The Hateful Eight and Tarantino’s previous movie Django Unchained (2012), also a western.
+Admittedly, the Western will probably never be my first choice in film genre.
+Nevertheless, I have absolutely zero regrets after watching The Hateful Eight and Tarantino’s previous movie, Django Unchained (2012), also a Western.

 The cinematography in the movie also manages to stand out even though everything in the film happens at precisely 3 locations.

-I liked the pace and the way things really started to build up especially around the moment that the audience starts to hear ‘Silent Night’ on the piano.
-The tension and suspense at this point is really something to experience and part of the reason Tarantino is considered a master film maker.
+I liked the pace and the way things really started to build up, especially around the moment that the audience started to hear ‘Silent Night’ on the piano.
+The tension and suspense at this point are really something to experience, and part of the reason Tarantino is considered a master filmmaker.

 The Hateful 8 (2015), Walton Goggins